 Thomas acts for a range of clients including large multinational companies, SMEs, and universities.
 Thomas has significant experience in drafting and prosecuting patent applications relating to all types of mechanical, chemical, electrical and computer-implemented/software inventions.
 He also has considerable involvement and interest in contentious matters and providing freedom to operate and infringement/validity advice.
 A large proportion of his work relates to EPO oppositions.

 He has particular experience with inventions in the fields of spectrometry, scientific instruments, batteries, medical devices, consumer products, oil/gas exploration, ICT and telecommunications.

-Tom graduated from the University of Cambridge with a first-class MSci degree in Natural Sciences (Physics).
-Before starting at Dehns he worked in the Optoelectronics Group at the Cavendish Laboratory in Cambridge, where his research focussed on fundamental studies of charge transport in organic materials, for potential application to a variety of organic electronic devices such as OFETs, OLEDs and solar cells.
+Before starting at Dehns Thomas worked in the Optoelectronics Group at the Cavendish Laboratory in Cambridge, where his research focussed on fundamental studies of charge transport in organic materials for potential application to a variety of organic electronic devices such as OFETs, OLEDs and solar cells.

 - European Patent Attorney, 2016